Advisory Council

 Jared Allebest

 Jared allebestJared Allebest was born in Los Angeles and grew up in Laguna Hills, California.
 He went to an oral school at Kaiser Elementary in Costa Mesa.
 He later attended University High School in Irvine, California which was a magnet school for Deaf and Hard of Hearing high school students.
 Jared learned ASL at University High and later went on a Sign Language mission for the LDS Church in Rochester, New York.
 After his mission, he went to Brigham Young University he graduated from BYU with a BA in English.
 A year later, he attended law school at Thomas Jefferson of School of Law in San Diego, California.
 He graduated in 2009 with a J.D. and moved to Utah to practice law.
 Jared opened up his own law practice, Allebest Law Group, and began representing both hearing and deaf clients on a wide variety of legal matters.
 He specialized in the following areas of law: family law, estate planning, business law, discrimination law, and Deaf Rights.
 He is currently working for Goldman Sachs and is the Co-Chair for Loop Utah, an ongoing advocacy campaign dedicated to educating Utah venues about the many benefits of hearing loop technology, which delivers sound directly to an individual’s telecoil-equipped hearing aid or cochlear implant and gives the Hard of Hearing (HoH) community the enriched experience they deserve in venues across the state of Utah.
-He has visited 27 countries around the world. jared@allebest.com Jared’s news story.
+He has visited 27 countries around the world.
+News story about Jared Allebest.

 Jared Allebest represents the Council as a Deaf or Hard of Hearing Adult.